 Child Safeguarding Practice Reviews / Serious Case Reviews

-Child Safeguarding Practice Reviews (CSPR) have replace Serious Case Reviews (SCRs) previously carried out by Local Safeguarding Children Boards as detailed in Working Together 2018.
-Copies of historic SCRs can be found at the bottom of this page.
+Child Safeguarding Practice Reviews (CSPR) have replace Serious Case Reviews (SCRs).
+Copies of historic SCRs can be found here.

 The purpose of Child Safeguarding Practice Reviews

 SCRs look at how local professionals and organisations worked together to safeguard the child or young person at the centre of the review.
 It may also look at how they are working with other children in the immediate family.
 The review considers what has happened, what lessons can be learned for the future and what changes may need to be made.
 It is not a criminal investigation or Public Enquiry and its aim is not to apportion blame but to ensure that organisations learn lessons to help them keep children safe in the future.